Azizul31/Test-Project/readme.txt

-This is a test project.
-This is my first git project.
+This is a great test project.
+This is going to be my first git project.
-I will like it.
+I will like to do it.
-This line is under develop2.
+This line is under develop5.
-This line is under develop3.
+This line is under develop6.
-This is a simple project.
+This will be a simple project.
-I am trying it.
+I will be trying it.
-1 am testing pushing.
+1 will be testing pushing.
-This line is under develop.
+This line is under  great develop.